-- Oversees embedding of the risk framework and supporting methodologies, taking an integrated approach to risk and compliance (qualitative and quantitative). - Promotes a strong and effective risk and control culture across the group. - Undertakes compliance monitoring and risk assurance activities. - Supports through developing and advising on risk and compliance strategies. - Facilitates constructive check and challenge. - Oversight of business conduct. - Draws on deep knowledge of the group and its businesses. - Provides independent assurance on the activities of the group, including the risk management framework. - Assesses the appropriateness and effectiveness of internal controls. - Incorporates review of culture and conduct.
+- Draws on deep knowledge of the group and its businesses. - Provides independent assurance on the activities of the group, including the risk management framework. - Assesses the appropriateness and effectiveness of internal controls. - Incorporates review of culture, conduct and customer outcomes.